Iceland car rental Show menu

 Distance from Reykjavik: 128 km

-Take your time to explore Seljalandfoss from every angle, and become transfixed by the everchanging dynamic between the light and water.
-This waterfall is known as a photographer’s favourite, due to its mesmerizing nature.
+Take your time to explore Seljalandfoss from every angle, and become transfixed by the ever-changing dynamic between the light and water.
+This waterfall is known as a photographer’s favorite due to its mesmerizing nature.
 You can even get up close and personal to the water to capture some amazing pictures.

 Read our blog on The Best Photography Spots in Iceland to discover some more otherworldly locations in our country.